Sanctuary campus: School policies

-In the wake of protests and petitions, at least eight colleges and universities have declared themselves sanctuary campuses, and many more have outlined policies and procedures that protect illegal immigrant students and others threatened with registration or deportation.
+In the wake of protests and petitions, at least eight colleges and universities have declared themselves sanctuary campuses, and many more have outlined policies and procedures that protect undocumented immigrant students and others threatened with registration or deportation.
+Student Governments across the United States are also unofficially declaring their Universities as “Sanctuary Campuses”.
+Michigan State University’s Associated Students of Michigan State University (ASMSU) for example passed a student resolution Bill 59-49 in 2023 to advocate and support MSU as a sanctuary campus for undocumented, immigrant, and international students.
+According to MSU’s Fall 2024 enrollment report, 8.5% of all students enrolled at the university are international students.

 Self-declared sanctuaries

 Portland State University and Reed College presidents were the first institutions in the country to officially declare their campuses as sanctuaries.

 Public declarations of protective policies

 Rutgers president Robert Barchi responded that the school will protect the privacy of its illegal immigrants.
 California State University chancellor Timothy P. White made a similar affirmation.
 Iowa State University reaffirmed continuation of their already existing policy.
 Haverford College passed a resolution at the Fall 2022 Plenary (a biannual gathering of 2/3 of the student body that effectively creates policy for the college) that establishes Haverford as a sanctuary campus following their 2016 announcement of similar policies.
 Haverford's resolution will become official once signed by President Wendy Raymond.